IXOM 2017 NSW & ACT

 Water Taste Test

-The IXOM 2016 NSW Water Taste Test is a fun and exciting way to raise awareness of the quality of NSW's drinking water and to recognise the efforts of local water service providers in delivering valuable water services to their communities.
+The IXOM 2017 NSW & ACT Water Taste Test is a fun and exciting way to raise awareness of the quality of NSW's drinking water and to recognise the efforts of local water service providers in delivering valuable water services to their communities.

-The award for the Best Tasting Water in NSW was judged and presented as part of the WIOA NSW Water Operations Conference & Exhibition where the Nambucca Shire Council was announced as having the Best Tasting Water in the State in 2016.
+The award for the Best Tasting Water will be judged and presented as part of the WIOA NSW Water Operations Conference & Exhibition with the winner announced as having the Best Tasting Water in the State.

 2016 Nambucca Shire Council, Bowraville